deliveroo/routemaster-drain/README.md

 ### Filter

 `Routemaster::Dirty::Filter` is a simple event listener for `Receiver::Basic` that performs reordering.
-It ignores events older than the latest know information on an entity.
+It ignores events older than the latest known information on an entity.

 It stores transient state in Redis and will emit `:entity_changed` events